deng-gdb/eurostat-gdp/README.md

 - The block **_resource "google_bigquery_dataset"_** defines all required information in order to create Google BigQuery dataset resource.
 The structure of this block you can find in the official documentation [here](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/bigquery_dataset).
 - The block **_resource "google_artifact_registry_repository"_** defines all required information in order to create Google Artifact registry for containers.
 The structure of this block you can find in the official documentation [here](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/artifact_registry_repository).
 - The block **_resource "google_compute_instance"_** defines all required information in order to create a Google VM instance resource within Compute Emgine.
 The structure of this block you can find in the official documentation [here](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/compute_instance).
+  - The values for this block were provided in accordance with with the GCP Free Tier limitations
+  - The value for the argument `image` you can find using the following command, f.e. : `gcloud compute images list | grep ubuntu`
+  - Some considerations regarding the Servive Account for the VM instance you can find in the [official documentation](https://cloud.google.com/compute/docs/access/service-accounts#default_service_account).
+  - Be aware, that after the creation Terraform starts the created VM.
+So, if you are not going to work further now - don't forget to stop the VM to avoid unnecessary fees.

 ### variables.tf